Prof. Dr. Hannelore Van Bavel

 Biography

-Dr Hannelore Van Bavel is a Postdoctoral Fellow at the Rhea Research Centre for Gender, Diversity and Intersectionality at VUB and an Honorary Research Fellow at the Department of Anthropology and Archaeology at the University of Bristol.
+Dr. Hannelore Van Bavel is an FWO Senior Postdoctoral Fellow at Rhea, an Honorary Research Fellow at the University of Bristol, and member of Jonge Academie.
 She holds a PhD in Anthropology & Sociology from SOAS University of London, as well as an MA in Gender and Diversity Studies and an MSc in Sociology from Ghent University.

 Location